gabriel31dias/dwaawdawaw/api/README.md

 ## Configuring environment variables

-To successfully integrate with our apis, it is necessary to make some settings in the `.env` environment variables file, for this it is necessary to rename the `.env-example` file to `.env` in the root of the `api` folder .
+To successfully integrate with our apis, it is necessary to make some settings in the `.env` environment variables file, for this it is necessary to rename the `.env.example` file to `.env` in the root of the `api` folder.

+It is also necessary to prepare our local database for this and rename the `db.example.json` file to `db.json` in the root of the `api` folder.

 ```bash
 # Port where the backend will run